Ensembl/nextflow_modules/README.md

 ## Purpose

-A collection of shared Nextflow modules for EBI teams:
+A collection of shared Nextflow modules for Ensembl teams:
 - **Facilitates collaboration** by providing reusable components across teams.
 - **Simplifies module usage** with tools like `nf-core modules` and `nf-core subworkflows`.
 - **Avoid Duplication** of effort by sharing modules.